waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `ladder_up` / `ladder_down`: Function as warps but are traversable tiles.
 - `boulder_barrier`: Impassable tile that can be cleared by a `boulder_switch`.
 - `hole`: A tile that a boulder can be pushed into, usually causing it to fall to a lower floor.
 The player can also walk into the hole after the boulder.
-- **Boulder Pushing:** The player's character moves into the boulder's previous space after a push.
-The push can be performed from an adjacent tile.
+- **Boulder Pushing:** The player's character remains in their pushing position after pushing a boulder.
+The push is initiated by walking into the boulder from an adjacent tile.

 # II.
 Battle Information